LimeChain/matchstick/README.md

 Here are some of the areas we're set to focus on from here on out:
 - Integration to in graph-cli.
 - Improvements and feature requests.

+Known issues:
+- When runTests() is imported in the mappings file the deployment to the hosted service will break.
+For now, it's required to remove/comment out the import.

 You can check out the full list of tasks [here](https://github.com/LimeChain/subtest/projects/2).